ssmirr/appdev-chapters/minimal-javascript.md

 _So_ much better, right?
 This was, for me, one of the best things about learning Ruby.

-After learning (the friendly, welcoming) Ruby and building some applications in Rails, and through that getting a pretty good understanding of programming _concepts_ (variables, conditionals, loops, objects, methods, arguments, etc) — my second[^second_lang] language was _so much easier_, and the third was even easier still.
+After learning (the friendly, welcoming) Ruby and building some pragmatic, real-world applications in Rails, and through that getting a pretty good understanding of programming _concepts_ (variables, conditionals, loops, objects, methods, arguments, etc) — my second[^second_lang] language was _so much easier_, and the third was even easier still.

 Conversely, every language has some distinctive characteristics about it that will change the way you _think_ and make you better at your previous languages.
 Welcome to being a polyglot programmer 🙌🏾